-These consolidated financial statements have been prepared in accordance with International Financial Reporting standards ("IFRS") as issued by International Accounting Standard Board ("IASB"), and comply with the guidance of the CBUAE, Islamic Shari'a principles and applicable requirements of the UAE Federal law No. 2 of 2015.
-Federal Decree Law No. 26 of 2020 which amends certain provisions of Federal Law No. 2 of 2015 on Commercial Companies was issued on 27 September 2020 and the amendments came into effect on 2 January 2021.
-The Group is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the amendments came into effect.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting standards (" IFRS") as issued by International Accounting Standard Board (" IASB"), and comply with the guidance of the CBUAE, Islamic Shari' a principles and applicable requirements of the UAE Federal law No. 2 of 2015, as amended.

+The UAE Federal Decree Law No. 32 of 2021 ("Companies Law") which was issued on 30 September 2021 will come into effect on 2 January 2022.
+The Bank has 12 months from 2 January 2022 to comply with its provisions.